amemetov/sdc-term1-prj5-vehicle-detection/README.md

 I tried to use `CNN` ([cnn.py](cnn.py)) to see how it can help, but to tell the truth, built CNN produced a lot of False Postives and False Negatives (for Cars).
 I think that collecting more train data (especially from test video) can improve CNN's performance.

-I found that there are many Deep Learning approaches which may give much better result than HOG:
+I found that there are many Deep Learning approaches which may give much better result than manual feature engineering:
 * [R-CNN](https://arxiv.org/abs/1311.2524)
 * [Fast R-CNN](https://arxiv.org/abs/1504.08083)
 * [Faster R-CNN](https://arxiv.org/abs/1506.01497)